cajuncoding/FlurlGraphQL/README.md

 ```

 ### Now Flurl v4.0+ compatible
-FlurlGraphQL is now fullup updated to support Flurl v4.0+ with some significant performance improvements.
+FlurlGraphQL is now fully updated to support Flurl v4.0+ with some significant performance improvements.
 Just as when upgrading to Flurl v4+,
 there may be breaking changes such as those highlighted in the [Flurl upgrade docs](https://flurl.dev/docs/upgrade/).

 #### Key Changes are: